Jay-study-nildana/FrontEndForStudents/NestJS/NestJSFour/README.md

 # TODO

-1. fix linting errors
+1. fix linting errors (started but ongoing)
-1. fix errors (jest))
-1. fix errors (e2e)
-1. check and improve coverage (after fixing jest and e2e errors)
+1. check and improve coverage (started but ongoing)

 # book a session with me